libxsmm/libxsmm/README.md

 The usual `make install` is simply a shortcut for `make; make clean`.

 The library can be configured to accept row-major (default) or column-major order matrices.
-Change the variable ROW_MAJOR inside of the Makefile (0 for column-major, and row-major order otherwise), or build the library in the following way to configure the column-major format:
+This is accomplished using the variable ROW_MAJOR (0 for column-major, and row-major order otherwise).
+The following configures the column-major format:

 ```
 make ROW_MAJOR=0
 ```

-To specialize LIBXSMM for certain matrix sizes (M, N, and K values), one can adjust the variables inside of the Makefile or for example build in the following way:
+To specialize LIBXSMM for certain matrix sizes (M, N, and K values).
+For example, one can adjust the build process in the following way:

 ```
 make M="2 4" N="1" K="$(echo $(seq 2 5))"